 She has been an invited artist on projects of the international Artists for Nature Foundation and has been Artist-in-Residence at Acadia National Park, the National Audubon Society, and the Leigh Yawkey Woodson Art Museum.

 She is a popular instructor in field sketching and printmaking, especially as a member of the instructional staff at Audubon’s Hog Island Camp in Maine.

-In addition to her fine art pursuits, Sherrie works as a designer and illustrator for a variety of clients.
+In addition to her fine art pursuits, Sherrie works as a designer and illustrator for a wide variety of projects and clients, including Audubon, Trout Unlimited, Conservation of Arctic Flora and Fauna, and several state and federal natural resource agencies.
 Most of these projects reflect her interest in natural and cultural history education.